-Later that day, the Senate agreed to Senate Resolution 837 directing the President of the Senate to certify to the U.S. Attorney for the District of Columbia the report of Dr. de la Torre's failure to comply with the Committee's subpoena.
+Later that day, the Senate agreed, by voice vote, to Senate Resolution 837 directing the President of the Senate to certify to the U.S. Attorney for the District of Columbia the report of Dr. de la Torre's failure to comply with the Committee's subpoena.
 170 Cong.
 Rec.
 S6407 (daily ed.
 Sept.
-25, 2024) (agreeing to resolution without objection); Compl. ¶ 62.1 Pursuant to that resolution, the President Pro Tempore of the Senate certified the contempt to the U.S. Attorney.
+25, 2024) (agreeing to resolution); Am.
+Compl. ¶ 63.
+Pursuant to that resolution, the President Pro Tempore of the Senate certified the contempt to the U.S. Attorney.